HypRAG: Hyperbolic Dense Retrieval for Retrieval Augmented Generation: Method

+where $\tau > 0$ is a temperature and $B$ is the batch size.
+Following~\citet{nussbaum2025training}, we use a large batch size of 16384 at this stage.

-\textbf{Stage 3: Supervised Contrastive Learning Fine-tuning.} In the final stage of training, we further fine-tune the encoder using supervised contrastive learning on labeled query--document data.
-Given a query $q_i$, a set of relevant documents $\mathcal{D}_i^{+}$, and a set of non-relevant documents $\mathcal{D}_i^{-}$, the supervised contrastive objective encourages the query representation to be closer to all relevant documents than to non-relevant ones
+\textbf{Stage 3: Contrastive Learning Fine-tuning.} In the final stage of training, we further fine-tune the embedding model using curated query--document data.
+For each training sample $i$, we augment the training data with hard negatives $\mathcal H_i$ mined following~\citet{nussbaum2025training}.
+The contrastive loss function becomes